ChingtingC/Code-Switching-Sentence-Generation-by-GAN/README.md

 2. Data
     - text files
         * Training set
-            1. Mono sentences
+            1. Mono sentences in H
             2. CS sentences
         * Development set
-            1. Mono sentences translated from CS sentences (aligned to 2.)
+            1. Mono sentences in H translated from CS sentences (aligned to 2.)
             2. CS sentences
         * Testing set
-            1. Mono sentences
+            1. Mono sentences in H
         * Note
             * Sentences should be segmented into words by **space**.
             * **Words** are based on H language